LAWS OF THE GAME

 management member and that foul will count toward the amount of team fouls

 and personal fouls.
 In other words, an advantage played does not negate the foul

 a.
 365 SC and Fusion Soccer use volunteer referees to keep low cost registrations and open-play for the community.

 b.
 365 SC or Fusion Soccer pay outside referees for special circumstances only.

 -Conflict between schedules.

 c.
-If a team falls under "special circumstances" and 365 SC has to hire an outside referee, the team requesting the change must pay the referee's fee BEFORE the game.
+If a team falls under "special circumstances" and 365 SC or Fusion Soccer has to hire an outside referee, the team requesting the change must pay the referee's fee BEFORE the game.
 Referee's fee ranges between $40 and $60 per game.